UsayBoris/bot/README.md

 - [x] Find a better buy (method to add something to the user inventory, because of mining rewards);
 - [x] User exists (Dice and Give);
 - [x] Allin keyword when balance is 0;
+- [ ] Space after bot prefix is working with commands
+  - "+ command" maybe it shouldn't?

 **BEFORE 3.0**
 - [x] Active Dice challenge check;